How Much Does a Concrete Walkway and Sidewalk Cost? [2025 Data]

 Materials

-Rebar is a steel bar and a thicker alternative to wire mesh.
-You’ll find that while it doesn’t offer as many reinforcement points, the steel bars’ thickness still offers stability for your new concrete walkway.
+Rebar is a steel bar and a thicker alternative to wire mesh, often used for projects requiring significant load-bearing capacity.
+It doesn’t offer as many reinforcement points, but the thickness of the steel bars will offer stability for your new concrete walkway.
 Rebar costs around $100 for a 200-square-foot sidewalk project.

 Shape

 Most of the time, contractors make concrete sidewalks and walkways by creating square blocks out of molds, which they set up in a straight line to lay down the path.
-The standard installation requires minimal complexity, but your project costs can get much more expensive if you have a rounded property or want a particular shape for your concrete walkway.
+The standard installation requires minimal complexity, but your project costs will rise if you have a rounded property or want a particular shape for your concrete walkway.

 For angles and curves, your contractor will need to make custom concrete forms to get the desired shape.
 These molds take more time to set up properly, so you’ll likely end up paying more in labor costs.